vercel/next.js/errors/no-cache.md

 #### Possible Ways to Fix It

-> Note: If this is a new project, or being built for the first time in your CI, you can ignore this error.
+> **Note**: If this is a new project, or being built for the first time in your CI, you can ignore this error.
 > However, you'll want to make sure it doesn't continue to happen and fix it if it does!

 Configure Next.js' cache to be persisted across builds.
 Next.js stores its cache in the `.next/cache` directory.